-Roads are maintained and developed in accordance with the Pavement Management System.
+Roads are maintained and developed in accordance with the Pavement Management System of 2010.
 The Community expressed dissatisfaction with the state of the roads during the previous IDP Public Participation Process, but many of the roads that they were dissatisfied with are Provincial roads which were given through to the Department of Transport and Public Works.
 The Municipality plans to upgrade some of the roads in the smaller towns by using own funds and MIG funds.

-- The upgrading of the road network - The Pavement Management System and Storm Water Master Plan must be updated regularly (subject to funding). - The development of an Integrated Transport Plan (ITP) (In process)
+• The upgrading of the road network

+- The Pavement Management System and Storm Water Master Plan must be updated regularly (subject to funding). - Appoint sufficient staff where needed.)